 Cerillion customers can easily integrate M2M/IoT services into their communications portfolio, and Cerillion Enterprise BSS/OSS can also be delivered to specialist M2M/IoT platform providers and aggregators.

-identified in their market analysis, cloud computing provides the platform for the IoT to really flourish, and that is where Cerillion Skyline, our cloud billing
+However, as EY identified in their market analysis, cloud computing provides the platform for the IoT to really flourish, and that is where Cerillion Skyline, our cloud billing

 platform, forms the other key element of our M2M/IoT strategy.
 We have recognised that in many cases Communications Services Providers (CSPs) are not prepared to disrupt their existing BSS stack to support new services, or worse still their existing systems are unable to support the demands of M2M/IoT services.
 Cerillion Skyline is ideally placed to solve this problem, allowing CSPs (and other companies) to enter the M2M/IoT market without needing to alter their existing BSS and without any significant upfront investment.